dlancer/django-crispy-contact-form/docs/usage.rst

 ReCaptcha support
 -----------------

-If you want use ReCaptcha service instead of ``django-simple-captcha`` package, you should install ``django-recaptcha`` package and use CONTACT_FORM_USE_RECAPTCHA option in your project settings.
+If you want use ReCaptcha service instead of ``django-simple-captcha`` application you should install ``django-recaptcha`` application and use CONTACT_FORM_USE_RECAPTCHA option in your project settings.
+Please notice what ``django-simple-captcha`` and ``django-recaptcha`` use the same package name for installation, so if you need botch packages in your project, you should move one application to another directory.